Hosting and bandwidth provided by MacAce.net.

 Installing an AirPort card in a compatible iMac G3 model is quite simple and nearly the same procedure as upgrading the RAM in the slot-loading iMac G3 models.
 Effectively, you turn off the computer, place it "face down" on a soft surface, twist a coin in the small door to "unlock" access to the AirPort slot (and memory banks), attach the antenna, and plug in the card.
 Apple provides step-by-step instructions on the Apple Support Site.

-However, as aftermarket AirPort and AirPort Extreme cards are expensive, you may also wish to consider a third-party USB wireless device in lieu of the internal card if one has not already been installed and the iMac G3 is running a later version of MacOS X. Site sponsors Other World Computing and Operator Headgap Systems both have a selection of moderately priced third-party solutions.
+However, as aftermarket AirPort and AirPort Extreme cards are expensive, you may also wish to consider a third-party USB wireless device in lieu of the internal card if one has not already been installed and the iMac G3 is running a later version of MacOS X. Site sponsor Other World Computing may still have a vintage solution or two available.

 Also see: Is there a wireless adapter that works with MacOS 9?